The remarkable story of concert pianist Joyce Hatto, and how the classical world was duped

 In the early 2000s, all the major critics were raving about the newly discovered recordings by the little-known, semi-retired pianist Joyce Hatto.
 Little did they know that her recordings would become involved in one of the biggest hoaxes in classical music history.

 In the early 2000s, classical music record labels, critics and listeners were all deceived in what turned out to be one of the biggest hoaxes in the genre's history.
-With Barclays, we're taking a look at the incredible story of Joyce Hatto, a story that shows anyone can be caught in a deception fraud or scam.
+This is the incredible story of Joyce Hatto.

 Who was Joyce Hatto?